-Tommy Hilfiger North America(1) accounted for approximately 50% of Tommy Hilfiger's reported revenues in 2015.
-This includes revenues generated from the wholesale channel (in stores and online), through our own retail stores, our company-operated digital commerce site and licensing agreements (including our joint venture in Mexico).
+Tommy Hilfiger North America accounted for 41% of Tommy Hilfiger's revenues in 2017.
+This includes revenues generated from the wholesale channel (in stores and online), our own retail stores, our directly operated website, tommy.com and licensing agreements (including our joint venture in Mexico).

-Retail accounts for approximately 70% of Tommy Hilfiger's North American sales(2).
+Retail accounts for 74% of Tommy Hilfiger's North American sales(1).
 This consists principally of sales generated from approximately 240 stores in the U.S. and Canada.
-Our store base primarily consists of company stores, which are located in premium outlet centers and carry specially designed merchandise at a lower price point than our other stores, as well as several full-price flagship and anchor stores.
-Additionally, we generate sales from our digital commerce site, tommy.com, which acts as an effective brand marketing tool and an e-commerce platform.
+Our store base primarily consists of company-operated stores, which are located in premium outlet centers and carry specially designed merchandise at a lower price point than our other stores, as well as several full-price flagship and anchor stores.
+Additionally, we generate sales on tommy.com.

-Our wholesale business represents approximately 30% of Tommy Hilfiger North America's sales(2).
-Macy's is the exclusive department store retailer for Tommy Hilfiger men's and women's sportswear in the U.S. and, in Canada, Hudson's Bay is the principal department store retailer.
-Both of these customers sell our goods in their stores and on their digital commerce sites.
-Additionally, we entered into an agreement with G-III for the design, production and distribution of Tommy Hilfiger womenswear in the U.S. and Canada, beginning in Holiday 2016.
-This agreement includes PVH’s current women’s sportswear business (which will continue to be sold in the U.S. exclusively through Macy’s) and additional categories, including suit separates, performance and denim (which can be sold through a variety of wholesale accounts, including Macy’s).
+Our wholesale business represents 26% of Tommy Hilfiger North America's sales(1).
+Macy's is the exclusive department store retailer for TOMMY HILFIGER men's and women's sportswear in the U.S. and, in Canada, Hudson's Bay is the principal department store retailer.
+Both of these customers sell our goods in their stores and on their digital commerce websites.
+We sell other TOMMY HILFIGER products to select specialty apparel and pure play accounts to cater to a broader audience, particularly more youth-minded consumers.

 Tommy Hilfiger International

-Tommy Hilfiger International accounted for approximately 50% of the business' reported revenues in 2015.
+Tommy Hilfiger International accounted for 59% of the business's revenues in 2017.
 Products are sold by us through the wholesale and retail channels in Europe, Japan and China and by distributors, licensees and franchisees in Europe, Latin America and the Asia Pacific region, including through joint ventures in India, Brazil, Australia and New Zealand.
 We also operate tommy.com in Europe, China, Japan, Brazil, Chile and Mexico.
 The largest category expansion opportunities overall for TOMMY HILFIGER internationally are in women’s apparel, as well as categories that further develop the lifestyle offering, such as jeans, tailored apparel, underwear, performancewear and accessories.

 |NORTH AMERICA (1)||TOTAL STORES:||~240|

 |EUROPE (2)||TOTAL STORES:||~900|

-|LATIN AMERICA (3)||TOTAL STORES:||~210|
+|LATIN AMERICA (3)||TOTAL STORES:||~220|

 |ASIA PACIFIC (4)||TOTAL STORES:||~620|

-We design, manufacture and sell men's, women's and children's swimwear, pool and deck footwear and swim related products and accessories such as swim goggles, learn-to-swim aids, water-based fitness products and training accessories under the Speedo trademark.
+We design and market certain men's, women's and children's swimwear, pool and deck footwear and swim related products and accessories such as swim goggles, learn-to-swim aids, water-based fitness products and training accessories under the Speedo trademark.
 The Speedo brand is exclusively licensed to us for North America and the Caribbean in perpetuity from Speedo International Limited.
-We primarily distribute Speedo products through mass market retailers, sporting goods stores, team dealers, swim clubs, off-price stores, catalog retailers and digital commerce websites, including our directly operated digital commerce website SpeedoUSA.com and websites operated by pure play digital commerce retailers.
+We primarily distribute Speedo products through mass market retailers, sporting goods stores, team dealers, swim clubs, off-price retailers, catalog retailers and digital commerce websites, including our directly operated digital commerce website SpeedoUSA.com and websites operated by pure play digital commerce retailers.